tjarkvandemerwe/tidyprompt/README.md

 #>
 #> Make sure your final answer follows the logical conclusion of your thought process.
 #> --- Receiving response from LLM provider: ---
+#> Here are the steps I would take to answer the user's prompt:
+#>
-#> >> step 1: Recognize that the prompt is a simple arithmetic question asking for the sum of two numbers.
+#> >> step 1: Identify the mathematical operation being asked, which is addition.
+#> The user is asking for the sum of two numbers.
+#>
-#> >> step 2: Identify the specific numbers mentioned in the prompt, which are "2" and also another "2".
+#> >> step 2: Determine the two numbers involved in the addition problem, which are "2" and another instance of "2".
+#> We need to add these two numbers together.
+#>
-#> >> step 3: Recall the basic operation of addition, which involves combining the quantities or values of two groups to find their total amount.
+#> >> step 3: Recall the basic arithmetic fact that the sum of two identical numbers (in this case, both being 2) is equal to twice that number.
+#> The sum of two instances of a single number is simply double that number.
+#>
-#> >> step 4: Apply the knowledge that when adding two equal numbers together (in this case, both being 2), the result is always double the value of one of those numbers.
+#> >> step 4: Apply this arithmetic fact to calculate the final answer.
-#> >> step 5: Determine that doubling 2 gives a sum of 4.
+#> Twice 2 equals...
 #>
 #> FINISH[4]
 #> [1] 4